 The most common time for acid reflux is during the day after you eat.
 Studies show reflux commonly occurs at these times as a result of LES relaxations caused by distention of the stomach with food.
 Several illnesses such as diabetes or an ulcer can disrupt the normal functioning of a person’s nerves and muscles, resulting in their stomach taking longer to empty.
 This can lead to acid backing up into the esophagus.

 Diseases such as scleroderma that cause muscular tissue to thicken and swell can keep digestive muscles from relaxing and contracting as they should, allowing acid reflux.

 One of the complications of this rare disorder is that your stomach produces extremely high amounts of acid, increasing the risk of acid reflux.

 Hiatal hernias may also contribute to your acid reflux disease because when a hiatal hernia is present, a hernial sac is also present.
-This hernail sac is separated from your esophagus by the LES and the diaphragm.
-In certain cases, the hernail sac traps acid coming from your stomach, which means it is easier for the acid to reflux whenever your LES relaxes.
+This hernial sac is separated from your esophagus by the LES and the diaphragm.
+In certain cases, the hernial sac traps acid coming from your stomach, which means it is easier for the acid to reflux whenever your LES relaxes.